 - Santa Rosa : 2 stalls, as well as a place to have lunch/diner.

-- Marampata : This little village above the valley get a good amount of shops and houses to host you for the night with hot meals.
+- Marampata : This little village above the valley gets a good amount of shops and houses to host you for the night with hot meals.

-It is advised to spend the first night -at least- at Playa Rosalina, which offer nice facilities as well as a nice location for the next day (half-way of the trek).
+It is advised to spend the first night -at least- at Playa Rosalina, which offers nice facilities as well as a nice location for the next day (half-way of the trek).

 Step 4 :

 Here you are!
-Set up your tent and get free to discover this unknown marvelous place located in the heart of Peruvian lands.
-A whole mountain has to be discover!
+Set up your tent and feel free to discover this unknown marvelous place located in the heart of Peruvian lands.
+A whole mountain has to be discovered!
 Terraces are located below the campsite and allows you to glance one’s eye over before the closing time, at 5.30 PM.